h2oai/h2o-3/h2o-py/tests/testdir_algos/automl/target_encoding/target_encoding_blogpost.md

 So this statement holds true only under certain conditions, but it is not true in general (meaning there should not be such an intuition for understanding and choosing `inflection_point`'s value).

-One mportant note about `inflection_point` to take away is that it determines when the sign of the exponent changes and the graph flips, as in the figure below.
+One important note about `inflection_point` to take away is that it determines when the sign of the exponent changes and the graph flips, as in the figure below.
 Lambda will be approaching 0 in this case, and `prior probabilities` term will be dominating.

 <p align="center">
 <img src="https://drive.google.com/uc?export=view&id=1OMz7oOUvon7Vi06Ds_kgfhsiHmkz1t2I"  height="280" />
 </p>

-> Example 1:
+> Example:
  `inflection_point = 5` and `n = 2`
 $$ {\ 1 \over {1 + \exp ( - {\ (2 -5) }})} = {\ 1 \over {1 + \exp ( + {\ 3 }})} \approx0$$